 Looking to recreate your favorite yellow cake mix from scratch?
-This Small 6 Inch Yellow Cake For Two with homemade chocolate buttercream frosting is the perfect size if you’re looking for cake portion control.
+This Small 6 Inch Yellow Cake For Two with homemade chocolate buttercream frosting is the perfect size for a small birthday cake.

 Did you grow up eating cake mix?
 I did.